Bursty or heavy? The surprise of bright Population III systems in the Reionization era: The redshift Pop III UVLF

 An important point to make is that our formalism considers the total UV magnitude arising from all Pop~III systems within each halo, without any sub-halo classification.
-If Pop~III stars are found in small satellite galaxies, these would naturally host burstier star-formation due to their sensitivity to feedback and environmental influences \citep[see e.g. ][]{Furlanetto_Mirocha_2022, Asada_2024}.
+If Pop~III stars are found in small satellite galaxies, these would naturally host burstier star-formation due to their sensitivity to feedback and environmental influences (see e.g. \citealt{Furlanetto_Mirocha_2022, Asada_2024} for a discussion of burstiness in interacting and non-interacting low-mass galaxies during the EoR).
 Therefore, our two proposed ``\textsc{Bursty}'' and ``\textsc{Heavy}'' models are not mutually exclusive, as Pop~III stars can be found not only in isolated mini-halos, but also in small, bursty sub-halos within larger, enriched halos.
 While our simple model for the Pop~III UVLF does not allow to discriminate between these scenarios, a study of the clustering properties of these systems, or of their nucleosynthetic signature \citep[e.g.,][]{Jeon_2014}, may shed further light on the conditions favoring Pop~III star formation at late times.